mjrlowe/terminal_images/README.md

   dark theme.
 - You can generate ASCII art by using character maps such as `"@#?)l+-. "` and blocky images using character maps like `█▓▒░`.
-- Make sure you have escaped any characters you nee3.d to with a backslash (`\`).
+- Make sure you have escaped any characters you need to with a backslash (`\`).
-- You don't have to sort your characters from darksest to lightest or vice versa.
+- You don't have to sort your characters from darkest to lightest or vice versa.
   Play around with what works for specfic images, and see if you can create any interesting effects.
 - Padding your character maps can be useful when brightness is not evenly distributed.
 For example, if your image has mostly dark tones, then your character map might have some extra spaces on the end, so that it is easier to